- New research shows that the passive, sedentary behavior of watching too much continuous television could pose serious cardiovascular risks.

 The results of the study pinpointed that those who did moderate to vigorous physical activity for 150 minutes each week, while still carving out regular periods of TV watching in their days, didn’t face the same increased heart health risks.

-“TV watching may be associated with heart health risks more than sitting at work and the other lifestyle habits surrounding TV watching,” lead author Jeanette Garcia, PhD, a professor of kinesiology and physical therapy at the University of Central Florida in Orlando, Florida, said in a press release.
+“TV watching may be associated with heart health risks more than sitting at work and the other lifestyle habits surrounding TV watching,” lead author Jeanette Garcia, PhD, a professor of kinesiology and physical therapy at the University of Central Florida in Orlando, Florida, said in

 The issue isn’t that watching TV in and of itself is a health danger, but that this kind of chronic sedentary behavior can lead to higher instances of conditions like obesity, type 2 diabetes, and high blood pressure.